linode/docs/docs/applications/game-servers/install-steamcmd-for-a-steam-game-server.md

 author:
   name: Linode
   email: docs@linode.com
 description: 'SteamCMD is a command-line version of the Steam client which works with games that use SteamPipe.
-If you intend to run a game server using a Steam title, SteamCMD is a prerequisite.'
+If you intend to host a Steam title on your own game server, installing SteamCMD is a prerequisite.'
 keywords: 'steam,steamcmd,games,game server'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
 modified: 'Thursday, January 7th, 2016'